abhijeetsharma200/OpenCV-Wiki/Coding_Style_Guide.md

 Python samples can be executed in two modes:
 - standalone
-- throught `demo.py`.
-This helper script imports samples .py files (one file per sample)
+- through `demo.py`.
+This helper script imports sample .py files (one file per sample)

 Please follow this template for OpenCV samples on Python: